-If you have noticed that your skin’s color does not look quite right and seems patchy, you may be suffering from a condition called melasma.
+If you have noticed that your skin’s colour does not look quite right and seems patchy, you may be suffering from a condition called Melasma.
 It can make you feel quite self-conscious, which could lead to your self-esteem being affected.
 It’s not a term that you hear every day, but for the people who suffer, it can be a bit challenging.

 However, challenging does not mean insurmountable.
 There are solutions.
 So, here we will explore exactly what melasma is, any questions that you may have about the condition, and most importantly what treatment options are available.

 A definition is always a useful place to start.
 Melasma is caused by an overproduction of melanin in the skin that causes grey and brown patches to appear predominantly on the face.